clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 Reinstein DK, Lehnert H, Wurtman RJ (December 1985).
 "Dietary tyrosine suppresses the rise in plasma corticosterone following acute stress in rats".
 Life Sciences.
 37 (23): 2157–63.

 Strüder HK, Hollmann W, Platen P, Donike M, Gotzmann A, Weber K (April 1998).
-"Influence of paroxetine, branched-chain amino acids, and tyrosine on neuroendocrine system responses and fatigue in humans".
+"Influence of paroxetine, branched-chain amino acids and tyrosine on neuroendocrine system responses and fatigue in humans".
 Hormone and Metabolic Research.
 30 (4): 188–94.

 Thomas JR, Lockwood PA, Singh A, Deuster PA (November 1999).
 "Tyrosine improves working memory in a multitasking environment".
 Pharmacology, Biochemistry, and Behavior.
 64 (3): 495–500.

-Frequently asked questions and answers from Edubily
+Frequently asked questions & answers from Edubily

-Does the product contain fillers?
+Does this product contain fillers?

-Is the product vegan?
+Is this product vegan?

 L-tyrosine capsules are not suitable for pregnant or breastfeeding women.